 The University of Texas at Arlington ("University") is committed to maintaining a learning and working environment that is free from discrimination based on sex in accordance with Title IX of the Higher Education Amendments of 1972 (Title IX), which prohibits discrimination on the basis of sex in educational programs or activities; Title VII of the Civil Rights Act of 1964 (Title VII), which prohibits sex discrimination in employment; and the Campus Sexual Violence Elimination Act (SaVE Act).
 Sexual misconduct is a form of sex discrimination and will not be tolerated.
-For information regarding Title IX, visit here or contact Ms. Jean Hood, Vice President and Title IX Coordinator at (817) 272-7091 or by email.
+For information regarding Title IX, visit this page or contact Ms. Michelle Willbanks, Title IX Coordinator at (817) 272-4585 or by email.